 - There was also the group picture 'hit list' in Heroes.
 That one seems to have even been made in duplicate, making one wonder if they were handed out as Christmas gifts that removed all chances of plausible deniability.

 - The 1974 Dharma Initiative group photo in Lost.

-- The animated series of Men In Black had one, in an episode focused on the founding members of MIB.
-The photo is used as reference for Jay, who is on the trail of someone who is using time travel to kill the founders before they can get together.
+- In the animated series of Men in Black an episode focused on the founding members of MIB.
+The photo is both this and an of the founding itself since it shows them meeting for the first time and experiencing First Contact.
+It's used as a reference for Jay, who is on the trail of someone who is using time travel to kill the founders before they can get together.